Additivemenu/spoonlee1/Udemy/React/C20/README.md

 # Key takeaways

 + what is SPA ? why we need SPA
+  + react router  watches for URL changes. when URL changes, it prevents it from sending request(prevent browser default refresh), but render the components conditionally on the page so that it looks likes navigation but just a single page

 + defining routes & navigation header
   + nested pages: if multiple pages share a common component